jvalen01/2DGames/Arkanoid/README.md

-# Arkanoid game
+# Arkanoid game documentation

-### Rules
-Simple interactive game that includes text, picture, sound and controlled by keyboard.

 ### Basic goals and functioning of the game:
-- Should be 3 different levels you have to complete in order to win the game.
+- There is 3 different levels you have to complete in order to win the game.
-- Hit every bar on each level to progress to next level.
+- Hit every brick on each level to progress to next level.
 - You win if you complete all levels.
 - You lose if the ball hit the ground more than 3 times (lives).
-- Have to implement collision logic with bricks, paddle and walls.
+- There is collision logic between bricks, paddle and walls.

 ### Description of game controls:
 - Use keyboard right and left arrow to move the paddle.